ravindUwU/SEStandard/README.md

 	scopes: Scopes.ReadInbox | Scopes.PrivateAccess | Scopes.WriteAccess,

 	// (optional)
-	// If you've got an custom access token you'd like to re-use,
+	// If you've got an custom access token stored away, that you'd like to re-use,
 	accessToken: "accessToken"
 	// Ensure that the specified scopes correspond to the custom access token.
 );